f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 System Settings
 ---------------

 Once the IP address has been defined system settings such as DNS servers, NTP, and external logging should be defined.
-This can be done from the CLI, GUI, or API.
+This can be done from the CLI, WebUI, or API.

 System Settings via the CLI
 ===========================